NopeCHALLC/nopecha-extension/README.md

 ### Supported CAPTCHA Types

-Here's a sample of CAPTCHA types supported by NopeCHA, with ongoing development for more:
+Here's a sample of CAPTCHA types supported by NopeCHA, with more being added regularly:

 | All versions of reCAPTCHA | Most versions of FunCAPTCHA |
 :-:|:-: